 Nitrous Oxide Analgesia- Nitrous oxide, a sweet smelling gas, is a compound of nitrogen and oxygen.
 It is inhaled, along with oxygen, through a nasal mask.
 It is used for patients of all ages.
 It is also used in a number of dental treatments such as tooth restoration, placement of crowns, or for minor surgical procedures.
-Nitrous oxide is often used along with local anesthetics and pain medications.
+Nitrous oxide is often used along with local anesthetics.
 It has the effect of raising the discomfort threshold and may even make the time appear to pass quickly.

 Anesthesia Do’s and Don’ts

 DO leave the office accompanied by a responsible adult.
 This person will ensure that you travel safely, as well as provide immediate care at home.
 You should continue to have this adult with you for 24 hours after surgery.

 DO remain quietly at home for the day and rest.
 You need rest both because you have received anesthesia, and because you have undergone a surgical procedure – even one that is considered minor.
 If, after a day, you still do not feel recovered, you may want to continue your rest for an additional day or two.
 Discuss your planned return to work with your physician.

 DO arrange for someone to care for your small children for the day.
 Even if given instructions to play peacefully and not overtax you, children sometimes forget such directions or have trouble staying quiet for an entire day.
 The most predictable course of action is to leave small children and babies in the care of another responsible adult.